Cosy Sheridan

-Cosy Sheridan (born December 11, 1964 in Concord, New Hampshire) is an American folk singer/songwriter.
+Cosy Sheridan (born December 11, 1964, in Concord, New Hampshire) is an American folk singer/songwriter.
 She first caught the attention of national folk audiences in 1992 when she won the songwriting contests at both the Kerrville Folk Festival and the Telluride Bluegrass Festival.
-Sheridan graduated from Phillips Exeter Academy.
-Sheridan lives in Moab, Utah.
+Sheridan graduated from Phillips Exeter Academy and now lives in New Hampshire again, with her very nice husband, Charlie Koch..